If your want the quick links, here’s the full series:

 I was told that I could live without having surgery and many people function happily without having their ACL in place.
 However, as my physio said, that’s fine for people with a desk job who maybe go to the gym a couple of times a week.
 That’s certainly not me.

 At only 40 years old, and with one eye always on the next adventure, I wasn’t prepared to live a life limited by forward-facing, even-surface activities.
 I want to climb more volcanoes.
 I want to swim with whale sharks again.
-And if I ever find myself having to outrun an ostritch in the dessert (look, strange experiences tend to find me), I’d like to know my knee has my back.
+And if I ever find myself having to outrun an ostritch in the desert (look, strange experiences tend to find me), I’d like to know my knee has my back.

 Mentally, I already feel better knowing that my knee bone’s connected to my thigh bone (ok, not necessarily anatomically correct, but there’s a song in there).
 Knowing that in time I’ll be able to get back to all the adventures I’m used to, I’m 200% happy I went ahead with the surgery.